CitadelOnTheMove/converter-php-lib/README.md

 This code is only a basis for more advanced projects, so we have a full roadmap and we will appareciate a lot your feedback and suggestions !
 Please use the Issues feature to provide your inputs.

 The general idea of the roadmap is to
-* implement the other data fields from the Citadel-JSON format
+* fully implement the data fields from the Citadel-JSON format
-* add an editor feature to allow using various fields into the output description field for POI
-* enable live encoding from various datasets
-** add a mapping template editor / facility for easier generation of config files
+* improve the mapping template editor, and extend the capabilities of config files
 * add some converted data caching (so we update the file only when requested, or depending on some info, whether in the dataset or.. we'll see)
-* enable to plug the library to other data sources than CSV files, and particularly database backends
+* enable to plug the library to more live data sources, and database backends